Zarcolio/sitedorks/README.md

 usage: sitedorks [-h] [-cat <category>] [-count <count>] [-engine <engine>] [-file <file>] [-query <query>]
                  [-site <on|off|inurl>] [-excl <domains>] [-echo]

 Use your favorite search engine to search for a search term with different websites.
-Use escaped quotes when search for an exact search term: \".
-Be sure to enclose a query with double quotes it contains shell control characters like space, ';', '>', '|', etc.
+When searching for an exact search term with double quotes, enclose them with single quotes.
+Be sure to enclose a query with quotes if it contains shell control characters like space, ;,><| etc.

 optional arguments:
   -h, --help            Show this help message, print categories on file (add -file to check other CSV